Prev Arrow Commodities

 What is Wheat?

-Wheat is a key commodity in the global market, with its price influenced by various factors such as weather conditions, supply-demand dynamics, and geopolitical events.
-Today, the wheat market experienced a strong bullish movement.
+Wheat is a key commodity in the agricultural market, with prices fluctuating based on various factors such as weather conditions, supply, and demand.

 • Wheat futures surged to a 9-month high of $6.5 per bushel due to concerns over supply disruptions caused by adverse weather conditions in key producing regions like Brazil and Russia.